lsst-ts/ts_tma_tma-documentation_maintenance-documents_deployment/README.md

 There is a bug when building the wireflow user management library for the HHD OS.
 To solve it follow these steps:

 1. `WF User Access Toolkit (FUNDACION TEKNIKER)` must be installed using the VIPM configuration package from the previous step
-2. Locate the VI that needs to be updates:
+2. Locate the VI that needs to be updated:
    - VI is: `C:\Program Files (x86)\National Instruments\LabVIEW 2020\vi.lib\addons\WireFlow\_AD0078-UAT (TEKNIKER)\runtime\EasyAccess\CheckUserGroups_wf_TEKNIKER.vi`
    - Password: *rodastenrodasten*
    - Once unlocked it should look like this: